 One mama whose child has dyslexia shares her own learnings to hopefully help other families out there.
 Read on for some invaluable tips about dyslexia and helping your child learn to read!

 Most children who are exposed to a language-rich environment – having stories read out loud to them, attending formal preschool, and who have limited screen time – will organically learn to read.
 However, some 20 percent of the population will struggle to learn to read using conventional methods.

 Simply put, people who read below their IQ or grade level may have dyslexia.
 Dyslexia is defined as “a specific kind of reading difficulty.
 Despite average to above average intelligence, children with dyslexia have difficulty learning to ‘decode, or read words by associating sounds and letters or letter combination.”

-Some experts believe that the way reading is often taught – using a labor-saving “whole language” approach to reading words early – exacerbates the problem of reading delays.
-Some children might be able to memorize words, but by 3rd and 4th grade hit the “3rd grade wall” where their reading skills rarely progress.
+Some experts believe that the way reading is often taught – using a labour-saving, “whole language” approach to reading words early – exacerbates the problem of reading delays.
+Some children might be able to memorise words, but by third and fourth grade hit the “third grade wall” where their reading skills rarely progress.

-Reading experts advocate an intensive direct phonics approach to reading, rather than the whole language approach.
-Admittedly because of the variations in English, a blend of both approaches is necessary.
-However, ask probing questions of your school to understand how extensive the emphasis is on phonics and morphology instruction.
-This is a must-read article for parents on the politics of teaching children to read.
-If you think your child is delayed in learning to read or isn’t reading at grade level, here’s how to get help in Singapore.
+Reading is a critical life skill and it is essential that all children learn to read fluently in primary school.
+If children feel inadequate academically this can quickly become part of their self-concept and a self-fulfilling prophecy.
+If you think your child is delayed in learning to read or isn’t reading at grade level, here’s how to get your child the help they need.

 - Provide a language rich environment.
 Limit your own screen time to when child is sleeping.
 Talk and read out loud as much as possible in English.